ghc-proposals/ghc-proposals/README.rst

    The wider community discusses the proposal in the commit section of the pull request, while the author refines the proposal.

-   This stage lasts as long as necessary if the author wishes.
-It could continue even when discussion was gone.

-   The Committee Secretary could remind in comments that it is the author's responsibility to move forward or to remain at this stage.
-   And if the author wishes to initiate the acceptance process, they must explicitly do that.

    * `Discussion goals <#discussion-goals>`__
    * `How to comment on a proposal <#how-to-comment-on-a-proposal>`__
    * `Table of stages`_
    * `≡ List of proposals under discussion <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Aopen+is%3Apr+no%3Alabel>`__

+   The Committee Secretary could remind in comments that it is the author's responsibility to move forward or to remain at this stage.
+   And if the author wishes to initiate the acceptance process, they must explicitly do that.

-   A) **Sub-Stage:** Withdrawal.
+   A) **Sub-Stage:** Continue discussion.
       (No label.)
       **Responsibility for next action:** author.

+      This stage lasts as long as necessary if the author wishes.
+It could continue even when discussion was gone.

+   B) **Sub-Stage:** Withdrawal.
+      (No label.)
+      **Responsibility for next action:** author.

       If the author understands that the Proposal is either unreadable, fully inconsistent with the Haskell language, or unimplementable, they may withdraw the Proposal at any time by closing the Pull Request.

-   B) **Sub-Stage:** Submitting or Resubmitting to committee.
+   C) **Sub-Stage:** Submitting or Resubmitting to committee.
       (No label.)
       **Responsibility for next action:** author.